kuzzleio/kuzzle/docs/installation.md

 ### Step one

-Retrieve the Kuzzle source code from the [GitHub repo](https://github.com/kuzzleio/kuzzle.git) by doing
+Retrieve the Kuzzle source code from the [GitHub repo](https://github.com/kuzzleio/kuzzle.git):

     $ git clone https://github.com/kuzzleio/kuzzle.git
     $ cd kuzzle

-then install the dependencies by doing:
+then install the dependencies:

     $ npm install

 ### Step two

 Configure your environment.
-Kuzzle has been designed to be launched into a container, so the default hosts used to access to the ElasticSearch and Redis servers needs to be tweaked to hit the right hosts.
+Kuzzle has been designed to be launched from inside a container, so the default hosts used to access to the ElasticSearch and Redis servers needs to be tweaked to hit the right hosts.
 If everything is hosted on localhost, you can use environment variable to overwrite default ones:

     $ export READ_ENGINE_HOST=localhost:9200
     $ export WRITE_ENGINE_HOST=localhost:9200